-Process for Establishing Candidacy Date and Inclusion in a Prevention Plan
+Process for Establishing Candidacy Date and Inclusion in a Prevention Plan specific eligibility for prevention services.

-CFSA staff responsible for determining eligibility will select from a series of fields that include questions and answers to select in FACES.NET, CFSA's system of record, to document child-specific eligibility for prevention services.
 The selection of these fields in FACES.NET will validate eligibility and provide a child-specific candidacy timestamp also known as "candidacy determination date" for the candidate child or youth, and their family.
 This timestamp will be used to determine the 12-month time limit and will be monitored and tracked electronically in FACES.NET and in the CFSA's Community Portal.
 Collaborative partners will use the Community Portal to accept all referrals and cases transferred from CFSA to the Collaboratives for ongoing case management and prevention plan management throughout 12-month period.
 Although Collaborative staff will not be responsible for determining eligibility for prevention services, these staff members will be responsible for managing prevention plans for prevention-eligible children and their families when candidacy has been established by CFSA.
 CFSA is currently building the technical solution in FACES.NET and the Community Portal to meet this stated business process.